Ceawlin of Wessex: Early West Saxon sources

 The two main written sources for early West Saxon history are the Anglo-Saxon Chronicle and the West Saxon Genealogical Regnal List.
 The Chronicle is a set of annals which were compiled near the year 890, during the reign of King Alfred the Great of Wessex.
 They record earlier material for the older entries, which were assembled from earlier annals that no longer survive, as well as from saga material that might have been transmitted orally.
 The Chronicle dates the arrival of the future "West Saxons" in Britain to 495, when Cerdic and his son, Cynric, land at Cerdices ora, or Cerdic's shore.
 Almost twenty annals describing Cerdic's campaigns and those of his descendants appear interspersed through the next hundred years of entries in the Chronicle.
 Although these annals provide most of what is known about Ceawlin, the historicity of many of the entries is uncertain.

 The West Saxon Genealogical Regnal List is a list of rulers of Wessex, including the lengths of their reigns.
 It survives in several forms, including as a preface to the [B] manuscript of the Chronicle.
-As with the Chronicle, the list was compiled during the reign of Alfred the Great, and both the list and the Chronicle are influenced by the desire of their writers to use a single line of descent to trace the lineage of the Kings of Wessex through Cerdic to Gewis, the legendary eponymous ancestor of the West Saxons, who is made to descend from Woden.
-The result served the political purposes of the scribe, but is riddled with contradictions for historians.
+Like the Chronicle, the List was compiled in its present form during the reign of Alfred the Great, but an earlier version of the List was also one of the sources of the Chronicle itself.
+Both the list and the Chronicle are influenced by the desire of their writers to use a single line of descent to trace the lineage of the Kings of Wessex through Cerdic to Gewis, the legendary eponymous ancestor of the West Saxons, who is made to descend from Woden.
+The result served the political purposes of the scribe but is riddled with contradictions for historians.

-The contradictions may be seen clearly by calculating dates by different methods from the various sources.
-The first event in West Saxon history, the date of which can be regarded as reasonably certain, is the baptism of Cynegils, which occurred in the late 630s, perhaps as late as 640.
+The contradictions may be seen clearly by calculating dates by different methods from various sources.
+The first event in West Saxon history whose date can be regarded as reasonably certain is the baptism of Cynegils, which occurred in the late 630s, perhaps as late as 640.
 The Chronicle dates Cerdic's arrival to 495, but adding up the lengths of the reigns as given in the West Saxon Genealogical Regnal List leads to the conclusion that Cerdic's reign might have started in 532, a difference of 37 years.
 Neither 495 nor 532 may be treated as reliable; however, the latter date relies on the presumption that the Regnal List is correct in presenting the Kings of Wessex as having succeeded one another, with no omitted kings, and no joint kingships, and that the durations of the reigns are correct as given.
 None of these presumptions may be made safely.